nprapps/mapturner/README.md

 * ogr2ogr (GDAL): `brew install ogr2ogr`
 * topojson@1.6.27: (topojson 2+ does not work)

-mapturner itself can be installed with pip:
+`mapturner` itself can be installed with pip:

 ```
 pip install mapturner
 ```

-Note: Since `mapturner` relies on topojson 1.x (old version of topojson), we recommend installing this version of topojson inside your project root folder by running:
+_Note_: Since `mapturner` relies on topojson 1.x (old version of topojson), we recommend installing this version of topojson inside your project root folder by running:

 ```
 npm install -g topojson@1.6.27 --prefix node_modules